qtc-de/rpv-web/README.md

 the *rpv-web* application.
 Binding the application to other listeners than *localhost* is not recommended (see [disclaimer](#disclaimer)).

-More detailed usage examples can be found within the [projects wiki pages](https://github.com/qtc-de/rpv-web/wiki).
+More detailed usage examples and explanations of features like snapshots or the symbol resolver can be found within the [projects wiki pages](https://github.com/qtc-de/rpv-web/wiki).

 ### Offline Version